 On a personal note, I recall reading lots and lots of cereal boxes as a kid.
 To take it a generation further, my mom has shared with me that it was her job as a child to stir in the coloring for the margarine she was raised on!

-(Apparently, in the 1940s margarine was sold as a putrid white/grey color product like Crisco of today and to make it more appealing aka look like butter, a color packet came with the margarine that you would stir in once you took it home.)
+(Apparently, in the 1940s margarine was sold as a putrid white/gray color product like Crisco of today and to make it more appealing aka look like butter, a color packet came with the margarine that you would stir in once you took it home.)

 So, it’s clear to me that genetic momentum is not on my side, which explains my passion for both my own selfish health as well as the health of our future generations.

-2. What small step can you take today and make habit in your home to begin to turn around the loss of genetic momentum in your family?
+2. What small step can you take today and make the habit in your home to begin to turn around the loss of genetic momentum in your family?

 Remember, every step you take is a step along the marathon.